bbrownsell/react-responsive-dropdown-navbar/README.md

-another react navbar but this time with a dropdown menu which appears on hover
+another react navbar but this time with a dropdown menu which appears on hover. fully responsive on mobile

 demo below